TheGreatestAtlas/WpkTools/README.md

 WpkImporter, on the other hand, is the successor to Wpconvert.exe, created by Reality Pump and included with the Earth 2160 SDK.
 WpkImporter was written to mimic the behavior of Wpconvert, but adds a new function for compiling cpp files.

+The programs supports .wpk files from the following games:
+-> Earth 2150: Escape from the Blue Planet,
+-> Earth 2150: The Moon Project,
+-> Earth 2150: Lost Souls,
+-> Heli Heroes,
+-> World War II: Panzer Claws/Frontline Attack: War Over Europe, -> World War III: Black Gold,
+-> KnightShift/Polanie 2/Once Upon a Knight,
+-> KnightShift II Curse of Souls/Polanie 3,
+-> Earth 2160,

--> WpkImporter and WpkExporter were written entirely by Atlas.
+WpkImporter and WpkExporter were written entirely by Atlas.